Gain access to personalized product screening, the best pricing, rewards, and more!

 To use Pyrid Insecticide Aerosol as a crack and crevice treatment, affix the red applicator and straw to the spout.
 Shake the can, and spray along the lengths of any cracks and crevices in your pantry where any moths or their larvae could be hiding.

-When treating cracks and crevices, you just want to spray in quick bursts, usually about 1 second of spray per foot.
+When treating cracks and crevices, you should spray in quick bursts, usually about 1 second per foot.
 Pyrid Insecticide Aerosol does not leave a residual, but it is an excellent contact spray with a powerful knockdown and quick kill.

 Next, apply Novacide Flea & Tick Killler.
 Novacide Flea & Tick Killer is another insecticide aerosol, but this one contains an insect growth regulator or IGR.
 This will disrupt the moths’ life cycle and prevent eggs, larvae, and pupae from developing into reproductive adults.
 Additionally, this product has a long-lasting residual and will control treated areas for up to 7 months.